Post abortion care

 What to Expect

-When the procedure is over, you should eat as soon as you feel up to it.
-You may eat or drink anything you like.
-You may return to normal activities, but you should not "overdo it."
-Most women find it best to avoid strenuous activities and heavy lifting.
-If you need a note excusing you from strenuous activities at work or school, the Recovery Room Nurse can write you a note.
-You may want to ask your employer whether you can get “light duty” or what kind of excuse you might need.
+When the procedure is over, you should eat or drink anything you like as soon as you feel up to it.
+You may return to normal activities, but you should not "overdo it"-- avoid strenuous activities and heavy lifting.
+Let us know if you need an excuse for work or school.

 Bleeding and Cramping: